seanbspector/finalproject/src/pages/contact.md

 ---
-pageTitle: Today's TODO
+pageTitle: Blog
-navTitle: TODO
+navTitle: Blog
-pageClass: todo
+pageClass: blog
 date: 2019-04-01
 ---

 ## Here is my list:

-- 917 865 5517
+- If you want to write your TODO list, you'll need to do it here.
+- Just like this

 [Home](/)